11 Jul How Many Calories Do You Drink On A Night Out?

-A new study has revealed that many people are consuming more than 2,000 calories in alcohol on a night out.
+A recent study revealed that many people are consuming more than 2,000 calories in alcohol on a night out.
 Research conducted by continuous glucose monitor Lingo surveyed 2,000 young British adults who regularly socialise with a night out involving heavy drinking.
 Many of those surveyed reported consuming an entire day’s worth of calories on a single night out.
+With party season upon us, here’s what you need to know.

 If you’re looking for a personalised, expert-led approach to overcoming your health and weight challenges, and establishing healthy lifestyle habits that stick long term, we can help.
 Book your complimentary call today to find out more.